pksingh-sme/smart-clip/DEPLOYMENT.md

-# StreamHub Deployment Guide
+# SmartClip Deployment Guide

-This guide provides instructions for deploying StreamHub, a YouTube-like video streaming platform, in various environments.
+This guide provides instructions for deploying SmartClip, a YouTube-like video streaming platform, in various environments.

 ## Table of Contents